ngjiashiang/doodlr/README.md

 5. Run `ServerMain`
 6. Run `ClientMain`

-You might have to run at lease 2 instances of `ClientMain` to the interactions of clients in action.
+You might have to run at least 2 instances of `ClientMain` to the interactions of clients in action.

 Make sure all devices running your clients and server are under the same network.